-In their book, The Air Force Wife Handbook: A Complete Social Guide, Ann Crossley and Carol A. Keller recount the role played by Martha Washington like this:
+The history of spouses' clubs began as early as the American Revolutionary War.
+In The Air Force Wife Handbook: A Complete Social Guide, authors Ann Crossley and Carol A. Keller recount the role played by Martha Washington like this:

-She arrived in a carriage, well stocked with provisions for her husband and his men.
-Once there, she dispensed the food and medicines and gathered daily with the other wives to knit, sew, visit with and tend the sick.
-She also gave small dinners and held open house twice a week for her husband’s officers.
+"She arrived in a carriage, well stocked with provisions for her husband and his men.
+Once there, she dispensed the food and medicines and gathered daily with the other wives to knit, sew, visit with, and tend to the sick.
+She also gave small dinners and held open house twice a week for her husband’s officers."

 Like other spouses’ clubs on U.S. military bases around the world, the Dover Spouses' Club works hard to keep alive the traditions established by women like Martha Washington, while adjusting to meet the ever-changing needs of our members and community.

-Disclaimer: The Dover Spouses' Club is a private, non-profit organization.
+Disclaimer: The Dover Spouse's Club is a private, non-profit organization.
 It is not a part of the Department of Defense or any of its components and has no governmental status.